gmarinho/udacity-dend-capstone/README.md

 ## Scenarios study

-* The data was increased by 100x: The increase in the data would not be a problem, as the pipeline is daily and runs in less than 30 minutes.
+* The data was increased by 100x: The increase in the data would not be a problem, the current pipeline is daily and finishes to run with 6 million lines in less than 30 minutes However, if still necessary, the cluster capacity could be increased in AWS and the airflow workers scalled using kubernets.
 * The pipelines would be run on a daily basis by 7 am every day: It is already addressed in the current pipeline
-* The database needed to be accessed by 100+ people: Amazon Redshift already have the capability to scale on demand.
+* The database needed to be accessed by 100+ people: Amazon Redshift already have the capability to scale on demand as mentioned before.
+Also, to optmize the current setup, the fact table city_id column could be used as a distribution column.
+Considered that prices and sales volume are usually compared within a location.

 ## Files Structure